ekamperi/ekamperi.github.io/_posts/2021-03-30-gaussian-process-regression.md

 x^⊤ \Sigma x > 0, \forall x \ne 0
 $$

 This is the multivariate analog of the univariate requirement for the variance $$\sigma^2$$ to be positive.
-Although we haven't made any reference to it, we also need a mean function $$m(x)$$ to fully characterize our MVN that we will be sampling our $$y$$'s from.
+Although we haven't made any reference to it, we also need a mean function $$m(x)$$ to fully characterize the MVN that we will be sampling our $$y$$'s from.
 Having all the ingredients in place, we write:

 $$
 Y(x) \sim \mathcal{GP}\left(m(x),k(x,x')\right)